What To Expect At Wilmont

-- All of our children’s workers have passed strict background checks and have been cleared to work with children.
+- All of our children’s workers have passed strict background checks and reference screenings and have been cleared to work with children.
 You are welcome to observe your children in worship.
 Just let an usher, children’s worker, or staff member know your desire.
 You will be accompanied by a member of our safety team while you are in the worship area with the children.

 - Please bring anything the children's workers may need to help care for your child including diapers, bottles/food, allergy information, contact information for a parent or guardian, and an extra set of clothes (for those unanticipated accidents).
 Please do not bring baby monitors or other electronics.
 If the need arises, our workers will text you in the worship services.

 Will Someone Contact Me?

 Maybe.
 We are excited to visit those who visit us.
 We do not contact you to pressure you into anything beyond your visit.
 We contact you because we sincerely want you to know you are welcome and to give you a chance to visit with some in our congregation.
 We want to demonstrate that we are available to help you in your spiritual journey.
 If you wish not to be contacted, please indicate your desire on the visitor card that you turn in to the offering boxes or note on your online visitor submission at welcome.WilmontPlace.com.